jedisct1/libsodium-doc/helpers/README.md

 The parser stops when a non-hexadecimal, non-ignored character is found or when `bin_maxlen` bytes have been written.

+If `hex_end` is not `NULL`, it will be set to the address of the first byte after the last valid parsed character.

+The function returns `0` on success.

-The function returns `-1` if more than `bin_maxlen` bytes would be required to store the parsed string.
-It returns `0` on success and sets `hex_end`, if it is not `NULL`, to a pointer to the character following the last parsed character.
+It returns `-1` if more than `bin_maxlen` bytes would be required to store the parsed string, or if the string couldn't be fully parsed, but a valid pointer for `hex_end` was not provided.

 It evaluates in constant time for a given length and format.